-- Do you want the curtain to the ceiling?
+- Do you want the curtain to go to the ceiling?

-- Do you want the curtain to the floor or is there a radiator that you want to leave unobstructed?
+- Do you want the curtain to go to the floor, or is there a radiator that you want to leave unobstructed?

-- How thick is the curtain rod you will be using?
+- How thick is the curtain rod you will use?

 - Do you want the curtain in the window recess or to cover the entire window and trim?

 - How full do you want the curtain?

 Use this formula to calculate the amount of fabric you'll need so the fabric is wide enough to create each panel:

 Finished LENGTH + (plus) HEADER (facing) to the bottom of the rod + (plus) 1" (to turn under 1/2" at each END of panel + (plus) HEM (allow 2" to 3" depending on the weight of fabric) = TOTAL.
 This will give you the amount you need for each panel.

 A piece of lightweight fabric is usually better with a 3" hem to "weight" the hem and help it hang properly.
 To find the amount you need for the set of curtains:

 Total LENGTH needed for each panel X (times) the NUMBER of panels / (divided by) 36" (for a yard of fabric or 39.37" for a meter of fabric) = TOTAL.
 Slightly add-on for tie backs, ruffles, fabric shrinkage, extra width and other trimming desires or matching pattern repeats in print fabric.Continue to 3 of 5 below.